MMI in Dominican Republic

 Rio San Juan

-Rio San Juan is a sleepy town, which is distinctive because of its location on a mangrove lagoon, only an hour east of Cabarete.
+Rio San Juan is a relaxed and calm town, which is distinctive because of its location on a mangrove lagoon, only an hour east of Cabarete.

-* Project Description: In the local Hospital we provide the surgical services according to the different volunteer’s specialty (General surgeries, OB GYN, reconstructive plastic surgeries, orthopedic, etc.).
-We’ll have dentistry and optometry.
-The promotion of project services is done through the local Churches, hospital staff, local radio’s and TV’s channels.
+* Project Description: In the local Hospital, teams provide the surgical services according to the different volunteer’s specialty (General surgeries, OB GYN, reconstructive plastic surgeries, orthopedic, and so on).
+There are dentistry and optometry components.
+The promotion of project services is done through the local Churches, hospital staff, local radios, and TV channels.

 5 m (16 ft)